cabal-club/cable/moderation.md

 the admin assignment MUST NOT be applied; i.e. historic roles should not be inherited.

-If an admin has their role revoked, the roles they issued MUST NOT remain applied.
+If an admin has their role revoked, the roles they issued for that channel context MUST NOT remain applied.
+If the role was revoked for the cabal context then their issued roles MUST be revoked for all channels except those where they still retain role admin.

 If multiple active roles are set for a single user, for example as a result of roles issued by the local user and other admins, the way to